 The Uganda Civil Aviation Authority (CAA) has adopted a new 20-year masterplan for Entebbe International Airport that envisages the development of numerous commercial and recreational facilities at the airport to make life more enjoyable for the travelling public.

-Ignie Igunduura, the Manager Public Affairs, takes The Sunrise’s Henry Lutaaya through the Masterplan.
+Ignie Igunduura, takes The Sunrise’s Henry Lutaaya through the Masterplan.

 Qn.
 What is the new masterplan about?